jsteenkamp/copilotkit-todos/NOTES.md

 "Do not create a duplicate task if there is already a task in the todo list the same title"

+"Do not add a duplicate task if there is already a task in the todo list with the same title"

 ```javascript
 useCopilotReadable({
     description: "The state of the todo list containing all tasks",